zencart/documentation/Contributing/main/coding_standards.md

 #Coding Standards
 -----------------
 ## Old Standard
-Legacy code has used a modified phpBB coding style, with notable characteristics such as "indent with 2 spaces, not tabs", "The opening brace for class and function definitions, as well as if/else statements, was kept on the same line", etc.
+Legacy Zen Cart code has used a modified *phpBB* coding style, with notable characteristics such as "indent with 2 spaces, not tabs", and "The opening brace (ie: `{`) for `class` and `function` definitions, as well as `if/else` statements, was kept on the same line", etc.

 ## New Standard: PSR-2
-In the interest of progressively modernizing the code, going forward we are adopting the PSR-2 coding standard (which also includes PSR-1 standards).
+In the interest of progressively modernizing the code, going forward we are adopting [the PSR-2 coding standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) (which also includes PSR-1 standards).

+### Difference from the "Old Standard"
+To be clear: PSR-2 uses "4 spaces instead of tabs", and puts the `{` braces on a new line when used with `class` and `function` declarations (but on the same line when used with controls structures such as `if`, `for`', `foreach`, `switch` or `while` loops.)

 ##When to use PSR-2
 So, new code should use the PSR-2 standard.
 That is, when new files are created such as new functions or class files, they should use the PSR-2 standard.